telerik/kendo-react-buttons/docs/index.md

 ## Suggested Links

-Articles on the Buttons package for React:
+Articles on the Buttons components for React:

 * [Get Started with the Button]({% slug overview_button_kendouiforreact %})
 * [Get Started with the ButtonGroup]({% slug overview_buttongroup_kendouiforreact %})